Use Mobile to Connect with Your Customers and Your Workforce

 Give customers the option to create a case right in your mobile app that is routed directly to your customer service agents who are using Service Cloud Console.
 Better yet, you have the flexibility to include an authentication feature to get additional details about the customer trying to reach your contact center, or not.
 It’s totally up to you.

 We’ve got that covered, too.
 You can add Chat to offer your customers real-time, conversations with support agents.
 Make chat available in your apps, portals online, or even use bots to answer basic customer questions.

-Help Customers Help Themselves Everywhere with Community Cloud
+Help Customers Help Themselves Everywhere with Experience Cloud

 Your customers are connected, mobile, and they expect answers fast.
 The good news is that now the majority of consumers prefer using online self-service to answer many of their service questions.
-Community Cloud takes self-service a step further.
-You can create a single, branded community or portal that your customers can access to find what they need on any mobile device, anywhere they go.
-And your agents can use the community as a resource to source answers for customers who prefer to contact them directly.
+Experience Cloud takes self-service a step further.
+You can create a single, branded site or portal that your customers can access to find what they need on any mobile device, anywhere they go.
+And your agents can use the site as a resource to source answers for customers who prefer to contact them directly.

-Now, your customers and agents can go straight to your community anytime to:
+Now, your customers and agents can go straight to your site anytime to: